 Sedona is very hot in the summer and although this hike is short, it makes you work for it and leaves you completely exposed to the sun.
 I’d only hike this one in the summer if you plan on getting a very early start.

-Hiking to Cathedral Rock
+Hiking Cathedral Rock Trail

-The rest of the way is steep, but there are plenty of areas to stop to catch your breath while you take in the views.
+The rest of the way is steep but there are plenty of areas to stop to catch your breath while you take in the views.A lot of groups meet on the flat rock areas near the base of Cathedral Rock to meditate or do yoga while taking in the vortex’s energy.

 Sooner than you think you’ll be at the top and can finally relax!
 Depending on the time of day there won’t be much shade here.
 If you still have energy after the climb you can explore around the area.
 There is another little trail that leads off to the left to a less populated view between the rocks.

-Other great Sedona hikes
+Other Great Sedona Hikes

-While you’re in the area you might as well check out a couple, if not all, of these other epic Sedona hikes!
+While you’re in the area you might as well check out a couple- if not all- of these other epic Sedona hikes!
 These are all easily accessible from the city and ones you won’t want to miss!

 - Soldier Pass Cave- One of the most unique caves in the area to climb up in.
 Along the way you’ll hike past Devil’s Kitchen and Seven Sacred Pools, two other very unique points of interest.

-- Devil’s Bridge- You’ll get to hike out onto the largest natural sandstone arch in the area.
-Another iconic Sedona landmark that must be visited.
+- Devil’s Bridge– You’ll get to hike out onto the largest natural sandstone arch in the area.
+Another iconic Sedona landmark that must be visited!

 - Birthing Cave- A short hike to a very interesting cave.
 This one will make you work strategically in order to photograph it.